sandswim/website/pages/clubchampionships.md

 permalink: /championships
 ---
 # Club Championships
+**Check v.
+Members Handbook p 15 & 16**

-Club Championships will be run on 3 consecutive Tuesday nights
+Club Championships 2019/2020 will be run on 3 consecutive Tuesday nights:

 * Tuesday 12th of March at 6:30pm
 * Tuesday 19th of March at 6.30pm